Trees of metric compacta and trees of manifolds

-Our exposition of the case of non-orientable manifolds $M$, in Subsection 1.E.3, concerns all topological manifolds (and not only PL ones, as in [St]), and it frees the description from certain unconvenient and unnecessary condition present in Stallings' approach (see Remark 1.E.3.3).
+Our exposition of the case of non-orientable manifolds $M$, in Subsection 1.E.4, concerns all topological manifolds (and not only PL ones, as in [St]), and it frees the description from certain unconvenient and unnecessary condition present in Stallings' approach (see Remark 1.E.4.3).

-In Part 2 of the paper we show that limits of tree systems can be expressed as inverse limits of some inverse systems of spaces.
-In Section 2.A we describe inverse systems naturally associated to tree systems, and in Section 2.B we show that their inverse limits canonically coincide with limits of the corresponding tree systems.
+In Part 2 of the paper we exhibit some other useful inverse systems associated to tree systems.
+In Section 2.A we introduce some additional data, called {\it extended system of spaces and maps}, necessary to produce such inverse systems.
+In Section 2.B we show that inverse limits of these new inverse systems canonically coincide with limits of the corresponding tree systems.
 Section 2.C deals with a subclass of tree systems called peripherally ANR, and describes inverse systems of particularly nice form associated to such tree systems.
-This allows to relate our construction of limit of a tree system, in the case of dense tree systems of manifolds, to some earlier constructions from the literature, notably the construction of Jakobsche [J2].
+This allows us to relate our construction of limit of a tree system, in the case of dense tree systems of manifolds, to some earlier constructions from the literature, notably the construction of Jakobsche [J2].
 In Section 2.D we apply associated inverse systems to provide estimates from above for the topological dimension of limits of tree systems.
 We indicate some general cases in which these estimates are sharp.